 When you put the price before, the customer has no basis for evaluating the price – because they don’t know what is involved yet.

-Second, I’d change the headline to pack more persuasive punch, something like:
+Second, I’d change the headline to pack a more persuasive punch, something like:

 Everything you need to publish a professional book

-This headline communicates more value that a simple “Book in a Box Package.”
+This headline communicates more value than a simple “Book in a Box Package.”